Trod673/Slivr/README.md

-### Slivr - Your free time, optimized.
+## Slivr - Your free time, optimized.
-Time managment/daily routine application that compares yours and your friends and shows you free time that you have in common.
+Time managment/daily routine application that compares your and your friend's schedules and shows you free time that you have in common.